Edward Curtis Baldwin vicar 1889 – 1924

 The church school alas was given up 14 years before I came here – for 5 ½ years I had the children of the church parents daily in the church at 9am for about half an hour, the roll call at the Board school being deferred, for them, till 9.40.
 The story – the iniquitous story of the manner in which this was stopped is too long to be told here.
 Moreover the chief instigator of the plot is dead – (nobody knows the full secret of the whole business except myself.
 The wife & daughter of the man were quite innocent.
 He, poor fellow, had a truly diabolical temper – in fact was as a madman).
 The facts, if made known would be thought incredible’.

 Rev Baldwin resigned his post at Harston in 1924.
+In March 1939, Harston parishioners marked the fiftieth anniversary of his arrival in Harston by sending a gift of some books..
 He died on 22 October 1941 and is buried in Harston churchyard.